DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Essay, Melbourne: Black Inc., 2015.

-Tonkinson, R. *The Jigalong Mob: Aboriginal Victors of the Desert Crusade*.
-Menlo Park, Calif: Cummings Publishing Company, 1974.
+Tonkinson, R. *The Jigalong Mob: Aboriginal Victors of the Desert Crusade*, Menlo Park, Calif: Cummings Publishing Company, 1974.

+US Department of Commerce. *A Nation Online: How Americans Are Expanding Their Useof the Internet*, Economics and Statistics Administration and National Telecommunicationsand Information Administration, 2002.

-van Deursen, A., J. van Dijk and M. Peter.
-‘Increasing Inequalities in What We Do Online: A Longitudinal Cross Sectional Analysis of Internet Activities among the Dutch Population (2010 to 2013) over Gender, Age, Education, and Income’, *Telematics and informatics* 32.2 (2015):
+Van Deursen, A., J. Van Dijk.
+‘Increasing Inequalities in What We Do Online: A Longitudinal Cross Sectional Analysis of Internet Activities Among the Dutch Population (2010 to 2013) over Gender, Age, Education, and Income’, *Telematics and Informatics* 32.2 (2015):
 259-272.

 Van Dijk, J. and K. Hacker.
 ‘The Digital Divide as a Complex and Dynamic